codebryo/dotcom/content/060819_hello_world.md

 I wanted to relaunch it actually a few times already, but one of the things with developers personal websites is the fact that it's never finished.
 The failed attempts went like this:

-- Make a awesome design
+- Make an awesome design
 - Start building the page
 - Figuring out that actually I do not have interesting content prepared
 - Changing the design